 Will your app require the use of a camera?
 GPS tracker?
 Integration with the iOS HealthKit?
 The important point is that you don’t have to implement everything at once, but planning will serve you well.

 Apps for medical institutions are usually not monetized and serve as an additional service by themselves.

-If you see an app as your main product, think about how you’re going to make a profit of it.
-Do it well before doing designing anything let alone, developing, because the way it will be designed and developed defines the way it will be monetized.
+If you see an app as your main product, think about how you’re going to make a profit from it.
+Do it well before designing anything let alone, developing, because the way it will be designed and developed defines the way it will be monetized.

 Paid healthcare apps are usually monetized via subscriptions.
 Although, the vast majority of modern apps, especially the highest-grossing ones, are free.
 Free apps get their profits primarily from providing paid access to additional premium services or by advertising.
 This freemium strategy has proved to be much more beneficial.
-You can learn more about the ways to monetize your free app from this article.
+However, there are more ways to monetize your free app.